bprinty/auora/docs/guide/README.md

 ::: warning NOTE

-Defining and using mutations isn't necessary or recommended when using this library.
+Defining and using mutations isn't necessary or recommended when using Auora.
 This concept is included to create parity with existing state management architectures so code can easily be migrated over time.

 :::